How many house plants is too many?

 Your mum tells you/stages an intervention

-It may not be your mum that stages your intervention, but if someone you love points out that your houseplant collection is getting out of control, it may time to have a quick step back and evaluate the situation.
+It may not be your mum who stages your intervention, but if someone you love points out that your houseplant collection is getting out of control, it may be time to have a quick step back and evaluate the situation.
+Whether you choose to keep the plants or the person is entirely up to you.

 I’m downsizing my plant collection.
 What’s next?